 Zellweger MIA June 2, 1945 over Chi Chi Jima

-These are the two highest peaks on the island, the Japanese Navy had
+Mount Yoake and Mount Asahi are the two two highest peaks on Chi Chi Jima.
+The Japanese Navy

 built an array of short and long range radio receivers and transmitters

-messages, and eavesdrop on American communications.
-Targeted by American
+messages and eavesdrop on American communications.
+Although targeted by American

 Sunk August 4, 1944 roughly fifty miles off Chi Chi Jima